aaronsnoswell/polyomino-solver/README.md

 Much thanks to him, and please see their paper describing the method at;

  * Garvie, Marcus R., and John Burkardt. *"[A New Mathematical Model for Tiling Finite Regions of the Plane with Polyominoes](https://people.sc.fsu.edu/~jburkardt%20/publications/gb_2018.pdf)"*.

+I have made minor modifications to the library, in particular I have enabled both H1 and H2 solution verification steps to screen out all invalid solutions.
+Please see [this patch](https://github.com/aaronsnoswell/polyomino-solver/commit/7eef4bc27418c0a9edea216f6306bbc140faa6bf) for details.

 Also thanks to the following;